jaha2600/GREENLAND_INSAR/isce/tops_stack/README.md

 I WOULD STRONGLY RECCOMEND DELETING YOUR ORBITS DIRECTORY EACH TIME YOU DO A NEW RUN / RERUN YOUR PREP SCRIPT

-USER CHANGES: bounds, slurm parameters and check directory names.
+USER CHANGES: match to your desired ion and stackSentinel.py commands (check if you need the -p flag as you do for Greenland by may not for other areas), bounds, slurm parameters and check directory names.

 ### Step 2
 Navigate to main isce stack directory.
 Place `runfile_jobs.sh` and `submit_runfiles_jobs_v3.sh` in directory.